 ESP32 Relay Control

-Control a relay (light, pump, fan, door lock) from your SiliconWit.IO dashboard while also reading sensor data — a complete bidirectional IoT example.
+Control a relay (light, pump, fan, door lock) from your SiliconWit.io dashboard while also reading sensor data — a complete bidirectional IoT example.

 What You’ll Build